 Although reinsurance agreements generally bind the reinsurance companies during the treaty period at fixed pricing, market conditions beyond our control determine the availability and cost of the reinsurance protection for periods subsequent to the current treaty period.
 In certain circumstances, the price of reinsurance for risks already reinsured may also increase.
-The availability, amount and cost of reinsurance agreements will be renewed or replaced prior to their expiration upon terms satisfactory to us.
+The availability, amount and cost of reinsurance are all subject to market conditions and to our loss experience.
+We cannot be certain that our reinsurance agreements will be renewed or replaced prior to their expiration upon terms satisfactory to us.
 If we are unable to renew or replace our reinsurance agreements upon terms satisfactory to us, our net liability on individual risks would increase and we would have greater exposure to catastrophic losses.
 If this were to occur, our underwriting results would be subject to greater variability and our underwriting capacity would be reduced.
 As a result, these consequences could have a material adverse affect on our financial condition and results of operations.
 Any increase in the cost of reinsurance will, absent an increase in our loss retention, reduce our earnings.
 Accordingly, we may be forced to incur additional expense for reinsurance or may not be able to obtain reinsurance on acceptable terms, which could adversely affect our ability to write future business or result in the assumption of more risk with respect to those policies we issue.